mkosir/typescript-style-guide/README.md

 Unit and integration tests convetions:

+- ### Isolation

+  All tests must be setup and implemented to run as standalone in isolation, where they don't depend on other tests order of execution.

 - ### Description

   All test descriptions must follow naming convention as `it('should ... when ...')`.